AckerlyXu/heima/articles/sql-database/sql-database-recovery-using-backups.md

 Point-in-time restore on a geo-secondary is not currently supported.
 Point-in-time restore can be done only on a primary database.
 For detailed information about using geo-restore to recover from an outage, see [Recover from an outage](sql-database-disaster-recovery.md).

 > [!IMPORTANT]
 > Recovery from backups is the most basic of the disaster recovery solutions available in SQL Database with the longest Recovery Point Objective (RPO) and Estimate Recovery Time (ERT).
-For solutions using Basic databases, geo-restore is frequently a reasonable DR solution with an ERT of 12 hours.
-For solutions using larger Standard or Premium databases that require shorter recovery times, you should consider using [active geo-replication](sql-database-geo-replication-overview.md).
+For solutions using small size databases (e.g. Basic service tier or small size tenant databases in elastic pools), geo-restore is frequently a reasonable DR solution with an ERT of 12 hours.
+For solutions using large databases and require shorter recovery times, you should consider using [Failover groups and active geo-replication](sql-database-geo-replication-overview.md).
 Active geo-replication offers a much lower RPO and ERT as it only requires you initiate a failover to a continuously replicated secondary.
 For more information on business continuity choices, see [Overview of business continuity](sql-database-business-continuity.md).
 >

 ### Azure portal